 Recovering from Delivery

 Congratulations, Mom!
 Meeting your baby is one of the happiest times in a woman’s life, but it also presents both physical and emotional challenges.
-It is important to rest and take care of yourself so that you are able to take care of your baby.
+It is important to rest and take care of yourself so you can take care of your baby.
 Learn more about recovering from delivery.

 Make sure to schedule a visit with your doctor 3-6 weeks after delivery.
 Your doctor will make sure you are recovering physically, see how you are doing emotionally, answer questions and address any needs you might have.